jdmonin/JSettlers2/Readme.md

 ## Introduction

-JSettlers is a Java version of the board game Settlers of Catan written in Java.
-This client-server system supports multiple simultaneous games between people and computer-controlled opponents.
-Initially created as an AI research project.
+JSettlers is a Java version of the board game Settlers of Catan.
+This client-server system supports games between people and optional "robot" opponents.
+Initially created by Robert S Thomas as a dissertation project about intelligent agents and real-time decision making.

 The client can host a server, connect to dedicated JSettlers servers over the net, or play practice games offline against bots.